Infineon/mtb-example-hal-hello-world/README.md

 - [PSoC&trade; 64 "Secure Boot" prototyping kit](https://www.infineon.com/CY8CPROTO-064B0S3) (`CY8CPROTO-064B0S3`)
 - [PSoC&trade; 64 "Secure Boot" prototyping kit](https://www.infineon.com/CY8CPROTO-064S1-SB) (`CY8CPROTO-064S1-SB`)
 - [XMC7200 evaluation kit](https://www.infineon.com/KIT_XMC72_EVK) (`KIT_XMC72_EVK`)
+- [PSoC&trade; 62S3 Wi-Fi Bluetooth&reg; prototyping kit](https://www.infineon.com/CY8CPROTO-062S3-4343W) (`CY8CPROTO-062S3-4343W`)
 ## Hardware setup

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

 **Note:** The PSoC&trade; 6 Bluetooth&reg; LE pioneer kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 The ModusToolbox&trade; software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

+The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
+The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
+Before using this code example, make sure that the board is upgraded to KitProg3.
+The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
+If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup